Here's a little joke for you: Where is the line between art and not art?

 Lucky for me, I have a live-in framer that feels the same way: My husband, Alex, who happens to be a wonderfully talented carpenter.
 The Modest Toolbox crafts all my frames from "upcycled" pallet wood.
 Together, we hand-pick wood that best compliments each individual artwork.

-Most recently, he built an exquisite broad, rustic pallet wood frame for my original watercolour meerkat, entitled "Lookout".
+Take a look at this exquisite broad, rustic pallet wood frame for my original watercolour meerkat, entitled "Lookout".
 The natural colour of the wood picks up the warm tones of the artwork, and mimics the detailed pattern of the log that the meerkat is perched on, without overpowering it.

 Alex also recently built three stunning frames for my original set of watercolour and pen SA flowers.
 In contrast with the rustic nature of the meerkat's frame, these are sleek, modern and simple.
 And yet, the natural grain of the neatly finished pallet wood certainly adds a unique personality!